-When the redesign of the British Icon was entrusted to Frenchman Pierre Yves Rochon, many Londoners certainly coughed up their afternoon tea.
+When the redesign of the British icon was entrusted to Frenchman Pierre Yves Rochon, many Londoners coughed up their afternoon tea.

 The 220 million pound renovation was dubbed « the most ambitious hotel restoration in British history » and most locals were dubious about the result.

-Only the staunchest traditional will rebel against this masterpiece of a renovation but the discerning traveller will enjoy the French Master’s touch and will appreciate what has been done here.
+Only the staunchest traditional will rebel against this masterpiece of a renovation but the discerning traveler will enjoy the French master’s touch and will appreciate what has been done here.